 Babies and children need more sleep than adults.
 Babies need the most, spending about 16 of every 24 hours asleep.
 Approximately 50 percent of their slumber is spent in the REM stage, while the other 50 percent is divided between stages 1 through 4 and NREM sleep that cycles between light and deep.

-With enough sleep that appears to be restful, it is likely that the light, deep, and REM ratio is exactly where it should be in young people.
+With enough sleep that appears to be restful, it’s likely that the light, deep, and REM ratio is exactly where it should be in young people.

-If they are having trouble with falling asleep, staying asleep, or sleeping well, or if they are sleeping way too much for their age, children may be irritable, could have learning and memory problems, or they may be more susceptible to illness.
+If they’re having trouble with falling asleep, staying asleep, or sleeping well, or if they are sleeping way too much for their age, children may be irritable, could have learning and memory problems, or may be more susceptible to illness.

-If you sleep eight hours but toss and turn all night, you may not be getting enough deep sleep.
+If you sleep 8 hours but toss and turn all night, you may not be getting enough deep sleep.